-In April 2019, the Company entered into an agreement with Shenzhen Sangel Zhichuang Investment Co., Ltd., to borrow \$1,000, which bears an annual interest rate of 15% and is guaranteed by the Founder, Mr. Linqing Jia.
+In April 2019, the Company entered into an agreement with Shenzhen Sangel Zhichuang Investment Co., Ltd., to borrow \$1,000, which bears an annual interest rate of 15% and is guaranteed by the Founder, Mr. Linging Jia.
 The loan and related interest were fully repaid in August 2019.

-In July 2019, the Company entered into an agreement with the noncontrolling shareholder of the Company, Dalian Wanchun Biotechnology Co., Ltd. ("Wanchun Biotech"), to borrow a one-year interest free loan of \$1,978 (RMB13,600).
+In July 2019, the Company entered into an agreement with the noncontrolling shareholder of the Company, Dalian Wanchun Biotechnology Co., Ltd. ("Wanchun Biotech"), to borrow a one-year interest-free loan of \$1,978 (RMB13,600).
 The loan was fully repaid in August 2019.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2020, 2019 AND 2018 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2021, 2020 AND 2019 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)

-6. Related party transactions (continued)
+7. Related party transactions (continued)

-Loans from related parties (continued)
+Loans from a related party (continued)